zoufishanmehdi/unit-1-assessment/README.md

 # Instructions

 **Written Assessment**
-The written part of the assessment can be found in `WrittenAssessment.h`.
+The written part of the assessment can be found in `WrittenAssessment.m`.
 Open that file, implement the methods, pass the tests.

 **iOS Assessment**
 There are 3 total screens.
 The first screen has rectangles and buttons, the second screen is a table, and the third screen is one large image.